saumanraaj/Sawyer_LLM_Control/README.md

 # LLM-Controlled Sawyer Robot

-This repository contains a ROS-based implementation for controlling the Sawyer robot using natural language commands processed through OpenAI’s GPT models.
-The system allows users to issue high-level textual commands such as "move forward by 10 centimeters", which are interpreted and converted into executable robot actions via MoveIt.
+This repository provides a ROS-based implementation for controlling the Sawyer robot using natural language commands interpreted by OpenAI’s GPT API.
+The system converts language commands into executable robot actions via MoveIt in a simulated Gazebo environment.
+Visual input is not used; control is based solely on textual instructions.

-The setup runs entirely in simulation using Gazebo and does not rely on visual input or object detection.
-This version focuses on command parsing and execution based solely on user intent and predefined spatial semantics.

 ---